Agenda

 Breaking Barriers: Philanthropy’s Role in Tech Talent Transformation

 No longer confined to traditional grantmaking, today’s philanthropic leaders are co-creating systems-level solutions to drive inclusive economic mobility.
-This interactive session will explore how philanthropic capital is being used to break down structural and financial barriers, expand access to workforce opportunities, and spark innovation across the tech sector.
-Experts will lead discussions and collaborative design exercises, then open the floor for real-time audience feedback to reimagine philanthropy’s role in building a more inclusive and resilient economic future for people—where impact is measured not just in jobs or dollars, but in paths to lives transformed.
+This panel discussion will explore how philanthropic capital is being used to break down structural and financial barriers, expand access to workforce opportunities, and spark innovation across the tech sector.
+A panel of experts will share insights, strategies, and lessons learned, highlighting how philanthropy is reshaping opportunities for people and communities.
+The conversation will examine how impact is being redefined—not just in jobs or dollars, but in creating pathways to transformed lives.

 Dwana Franklin-Davis